-The PLB (Personalised Learning Base) - This provision offers opportunities for any student relating to social, emotional and mental health as well as scenario-based training activities for those students who struggle to manage their own behaviour.
-This is a bespoke provision, which can at times provide a modified curriculum to ensure we adequately meet the needs of students before 'drip feeding' them back into their full curriculum offer.
+Mountain Rescue or the Hub - These provisions offer opportunities for any student relating to social, emotional and mental health as well as scenario-based training activities for those students who struggle to manage their own behaviour.
+This is a bespoke provision, which can at times provide a modified curriculum for a limited period of time to ensure we adequately meet the needs of students before re-integrating them back into their full curriculum offer.